 St Vincent’s Hospital (open)

-Royal North Shore Hospital (estimated to open first quarter 2018)
+Royal North Shore Hospital (estimated to open second quarter 2018)

 Royal Brisbane and Women's Hospital (open)

-Sir Charles Gairdner Hospital (estimated to open first/second quarter 2018)
+Sir Charles Gairdner Hospital (estimated to open second quarter 2018)

 It is possible that other sites may also join the trial at a later stage.